FRC5190/2020Training/kotlin/hello_world.md

 2. Write a method called main.
 The body of the method should print "Hello World" onto the console when the program is run.

-3. Once you get step 2 to work, create a new function after the "main" method that returns a string set to "Hello World".
+3. Once you get step 2 to work, create a new method after the "main" method that returns a string set to "Hello World".
 Call this function in a print statement in your main method.

+4. Come and show off your work!